ravermeister/lastfmtube/readme.md

 The Timer is designed to stop when player is paused, and will continue when the player continues to play.

 ## Admin interface
-There is an admin php cli Interface for Importing the replacement.csv Files and generating the sitemap.xml file. call `php admin.php` inside the lastfmtube Folder for more info.
+There is an admin php cli Interface for Importing the replacement.csv Files and generating the sitemap.xml file.
+Call `php admin.php` inside the lastfmtube Folder for more info.

 ## Personal Songlist
 You can send any Title to your personal song list (will be stored in browser cache), which is saved during a browser restart.